AbstractXan/abstractxan/src/website.md

 # Business Articles
 ## Accounting Concepts [WIP]
 ### Entity Concept
+Accounts are kept for an entity as distinct from the people who own, run or do business with the entity.
 ### Money Measurement Concept
+Financial accounting deals only with things that can be represented in monetary terms
 ### Going Concern Concept
+An entity is expected to remain in operation for the indefinite future
 ### Consistency Concept
+An entity should use the same accounting methods and procedures from period to period unless it has a sound reason to change methods
 ### Materiality Concept
+An entity need only apply proper accounting to items that are material i.e. significant to potential users of the financial statements
 ### Dual Aspect (Double Entry Bookkeeping)
 ### Historical cost concept
 ### Realization